RustyGentleman/Worldbuilding/Elfin.md

 "Herbivore" prefix			-> Prefix rya-
 	Like the "predator" prefix, this applies to the names of herbivores.
 "Aquatic" prefix				-> Prefix fye-
+"Artificial" prefix			-> Suffix -vash
+	A morpheme present in some words for man-made objects, constructs and materials
 ---------------------
 Adpositional affixes
 	Before/over					->